spider-z3r0/fino2py/README.rst

 Contributing
 ------------
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please submit them to the [GitHub repository](https://github.com/spider-z3r0/fino2py).
+If you find any issues or have suggestions for improvements, please submit them to the `GitHub repository <https://github.com/spider-z3r0/fino2py>`_.

 License
 -------